 Flowers: March-June.
 Plant in part shade.
 HxS 45x60cm

 Roy Lancaster’s Plant of Chelsea 2003 and still one of our best sellers.
 A selection with large, heavily silvered leaves which are kidney-shaped and have green veining and a green rim.
 Blue forget-me-not flowers appear in early spring and are held for a long period.
 A moisture retentive soil, which is well drained in winter, is preferred.
-This plant gas produced a number of equally good sports, such as Brunnera macrophylla ‘Looking Glass’.
+This plant has produced a number of equally good sports, such as Brunnera macrophylla ‘Looking Glass’.
 Don’t be tempted to plant it in full sun as the variegation goes quite a sickly yellow!
-Organically grown in peat free compost.
 Hardiness rating H6.
+Pot size 1.5 litre.

 Care & Maintenance.